Basil Kazan: Life

-Early Pastoral Life
+Early pastoral life

 Basil was born on May 16, 1915, in Jdita-Chtaura, in the Beqaa Governorate of Lebanon to his father, Economos Girgeos Kazan and mother, Tamam (Shehadey) Kazan.
 In 1935, Basil received his Bachelor of Arts degree from the Patriarchal School in Damascus, Syria.
 From 1939 to 1943, Kazan was a professor at the Melkite Catholic seminary of Mar Yohanna in Khenchara, Lebanon.
 Then he was a professor at the Melkite Basilian Oriental College, in Zahle, Lebanon from 1943 to 1945.
 In the mid-1940s, Kazan moved to Beirut and served as a professor at the American University of Beirut from 1945 to 1947.
 After the end of the war, Basil served as the Secretary to Patriarch Alexander III of Antioch from 1947 to 1950.
-From there, Kazan moved to Athens, where he served as a Priest (and later became an Archimandrite), and a theological student at the University of Athens from 1950 to 1956.
+From there, Kazan moved to Athens, where he served as a priest (and later became an archimandrite), and a theological student at the University of Athens from 1950 to 1956.
 He graduated from the University of Athens in 1956, receiving a Diploma in Theology.

-First Journey to America, 1957-1967
+First Journey to America, 1957–1967

 In 1957, Basil Kazan moved to the United States of America.
 This was during the episcopacy of Metropolitan Anthony Bashir, who served as Archbishop of the North American archdiocese for the Church of Antioch from 1936 until his death in 1966.
 In America, he served as pastor of several parishes, including St. Michael Orthodox Church of Louisville, KY and St. George Orthodox Church in Cleveland, OH.
 He lived in the United States, serving various parishes from 1957 until 1964, when he returned to Lebanon.
 Moving back to Beirut, Kazan operated a bookstore there from 1964 to 1967.